 Top 10 Courtyard House In India

 The courtyard itself means the heart of the house, which connects all spaces of the house.
 It makes the space more breathable allowing the light to penetrate inside the house, it becomes a relaxing space for some and plays area for the others.
 The courtyard is not a just space binding area of the family.
 Courtyard houses type is so effective that the module of it is working since years with refinement done in it however required.
-Here is a modern courtyard house top 10 list which is worth having a look at.
+Here is a modern courtyard house top 10 list which is worth having a look at 7 wonders city.

 The project aims at creating an economically modest built form for an agriculturist and his family.
 Abstraction of urban farming could be seen in both exterior and interior spaces.
 The design uses the natural light and the built form to its advantage.
 The site abuts access way on the south and other two sides by adjoining structures.
 Its location is peculiar as the site is located on the city fringes.

 An interesting book, an engaging thought, a flight of fantasy or nothingness… A private sanctuary that is the garden at Skewed House.
 Solitude in the midst of golden-hearted Champa blossoms; unwinding to the tune of the wind chime.

 Material shifts and elevational modulation establishes the programmatic changes within the Skewed House.
 A nine-foot exposed concrete cantilever marks the master bedroom, a strategic communication about family hierarchy.
 Similarly, an L-shaped glass inset reveals the internal free standing Pooja tower, reiterating the significance of spirituality.